SRI RANGANATH SWAMI TEMPLE OF TRICHY: The ultimate monument of devotion

 Many thanks to Mr. Noor Malick Akbarali for suggesting the subject matter for this article.

-Posted on June 17, 2012, in Uncategorized and tagged architecture, India, kovil, places of worship, south India, Sri Ranganath Swami Temple, Tamil, temple, Trichy, Vaishnavism, Vishnu.
+Posted on June 17, 2012, in Features and tagged architecture, India, kovil, places of worship, south India, Sri Ranganath Swami Temple, Tamil, temple, Trichy, Vaishnavism, Vishnu.
 Bookmark the permalink.
 1 Comment.